jundalisay/spblist/content/en/material/fallacies/einstein-trap.md

 Einstein permanently damages Physics by making it go through circular reasoning which we call the **Einstein trap**:

 {{< q a="Einstein-sophist" c="Relativity, Section 8" >}}
 Two lightning flashes occurred simultaneously at A and B seen by an observer at the middle.
-[We thus define time as simultaniety, and define simultaniety as light appearing at the same time.]  <i>It would thus appear that we are reasoning in a logical circle</i>.
+[We thus define time as simultaneity, and define simultaneity as light appearing at the same time.]  <i>It would thus appear that we are reasoning in a logical circle</i>.
 {{< /q >}}

 This circular reasoning is why physicists are unable to unify Relativity with Quantum Mechanics.